 How does ERAM clean up your file system?

-ERAM determines which data is no longer utilized - about 75 percent on average - and allows you fix the access permissions via the web interface.
+ERAM determines which data is no longer utilized - about 75 percent on average - providing the insights needed to fix access permissions.
 With file system data changing continuously, periodically executing ERAM's Collection Module ensures the information is always up-to-date in order to facilitate pre-emptive or timely action.
-When you see a folder no one is accessing, ERAM provides the option to revoke all access rights.
+When ERAM shows you a folder no one is accessing, you can revoke all access rights.
 Alternately, you can adjust a user's access so that they can/cannot read, write or edit files in a specific folder.
 ERAM keeps this process consistent yet configurable should your business rules change.
 You can have scheduled or on-demand reports so your team are always up to date with permissions.

 File systems are normally divided into projects, departments and home folders.
 You know the layout, but who are the actual owners?
 Analyzing your organization's data usage provides the perfect starting point for delegating management from the IT helpdesk to the real owners within the business.
 ERAM's intuitive Data Management module will help to assign data owners within the organization.
-Data managers can then click on a folder to see who has access to that folder and grant/revoke/regulate access accordingly via the user-friendly interface, all without IT intervention.
-The final delegation step is Self-Service, whereby end users themselves request access to a folder.
-Managers can quickly approve or deny changes, which are appropriately implemented in the file system.
+Data managers can then click on a folder to see who has access to that folder and use this information as the to grant/revoke/regulate access accordingly.

 With ERAM, it is also possible to see which employees have never actually used their access to a specific folder and remove that access based upon the real-world business case.
 Moving forward, only the correct people will have access to what they need, when they need it.Each user having the correct access - no more, no less - is key to mitigating internal data breach.